worktheclock/replit.github.io/repls/files.md

 # File Changes

 Programmatic file changes will get synced down to the repl automatically.
 In case of images we will display and update them for you on each change.
-This makes it really nice for plotting and data science work.
-Which we cover in [Python plots](/repls/python-plots).
+This makes it really nice for plotting and data science work, which we cover in [Python plots](/repls/python-plots).